 This drill went viral, as it was a drill that Connor McDavid did as a teenager and there’s some great video footage of him performing the drill.
 And because he’s arguably the best hockey player in the world, it makes sense to try and figure out how he got there!

 I love this drill as a finisher drill because of the conditioning effect for your legs.
-I recommend placing it at the end of a stickhandling training session (I’ve included it as an optional finisher in our Hockey Skills Training Pro workouts).
+I recommend placing it at the end of a stickhandling training session.

 For this drill, we want to have two lines on the ground (ideally tape or something you can’t roll your ankle on) that we will be doing lateral crossovers over top.
 Use a stickhandling ball for this one as we want to concentrate on quick hands, having your head up, and fast explosive crossovers.

 This is a simple drill that works on forehand side stickhandling with a bit of toe drag work involved as well.

 Set up two pucks on your forehand side vertically (one roughly in line with your toe and then another about a foot in front of that).